Market intelligence: A quick guide

 In addition, data from your current customers will help you understand their preferences and any areas that need improvement.

-Sending surveys to customers is a valuable approach to gathering data.
+Sending to customers is a valuable approach to gathering data.
 You can collect surveys online or by mail.
 Online surveys are economical and receive swift feedback.

 For a larger target audience, consider mail surveys.
 Sending surveys to a larger group will generate more reliable data.